hamtamSP/JAV2/docs/README.md

 # JAV²

-This is a README File for Github.
+This is a README File for Github Pages.